EtienneDG/geoguessr-functions/README.md

 - challenges info
 - results info

-The API calls uses your _ncfa cookie from geoguessr.com.
+The API calls use your _ncfa cookie from geoguessr.com.

 # Reverse geocoding
 As of 22/03/2022, geoguessr added country codes to all guesses in challenge.
 So for challenges before that, we get the country from the geo coords.